djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 One of the major components of VTK is its extensive range of filters and algorithms, designed to process, manipulate, and generate data objects.
 The important part is not memorizing names, but recognizing what kind of change a filter is making and what assumptions it relies on.

+An algorithm is basically *anything that runs in the pipeline and does work when you call Update()*.
+A filter is just a very specific kind of algorithm: one that takes data in, changes it, and hands data back out.
+So `vtkSphereSource` is an algorithm but not a filter because it doesn’t transform anything — there’s no input, it just generates geometry from scratch. `vtkPolyDataMapper` is also an algorithm but not a filter because it consumes data and turns it into rendering instructions instead of producing new data for the pipeline.
+Your `DistanceToPointFilter`, on the other hand, is a filter because it sits in the middle, takes polydata, computes something new (distances), and outputs modified polydata.
+The useful gut check is: if you can logically put it between two other pipeline stages and say “this step modifies the data,” it’s a filter; if it creates data or consumes it for rendering, it’s an algorithm but not a filter.

+**Everything in the pipeline ultimately derives from `vtkAlgorithm`.** That’s the common base class.
+If something has `SetInputConnection`, `GetOutputPort`, participates in `Update()`, and runs `RequestData`, it’s coming from `vtkAlgorithm`.

+There is **no single class called “vtkFilter”** in the sense people often expect.
+Instead, filters are defined *by behavior*, not by one named base class.
+In practice, most filters inherit from a *more specific* algorithm subclass that matches the data they operate on:

+* `vtkPolyDataAlgorithm` → filters that take and produce `vtkPolyData`
+* `vtkImageAlgorithm` → image/volume filters
+* `vtkUnstructuredGridAlgorithm`, etc.

 ### Purpose and functionality

 Filters and algorithms are primarily used for: